 Working Group Member.
 Electronic Literature Directory.
 Electronic Literature Association. http://www.elo.com/eld, 2009 – present.

 Referee.
 English Studies in Canada, 2010 – present.

 Referee.
 College Literature, 2008 – present.

 Faculty Advisor.
 Whetstone, The Department of English Students’ literary journal, 2009 – 2011.

 Co-founder and Associate Editor (2004 – 2005) and Editor-in-Chief (2005 – 2006).
 Moveable Type, University College London. http://www.ucl.ac.uk/english.

 Associate Professor of the Practice of Cinematic Arts.
 Media Arts + Practice Division.
 School of Cinematic Arts.
 University of Southern California.
 Los Angeles, CA. August 2015 – present.

-Interactive Media.
+Survey of Interactive Media (Cinema and Media Studies Division).
 CTCS 505.
-Cinema and New Media graduate course examining the history, aesthetics, and cultural implications of human interactivity through cinematic, literary, artistic, virtual, ludic, communicative media.
+Critically focused graduate course examining the history, aesthetics, and cultural implications of human interactivity through cinematic, literary, artistic, virtual, ludic, communicative media.
 Critical theory by Anderson, Daley, Kwastek, Manovich, Pearce, Ryan, and others.